• Skip to primary navigation

 Step One:

-Once you’ve printed off your pattern, cut out each section, making sure to keep the ¼” seam all around.
-Start with the section labeled block A1, A2, A3 etc then move on to B1, B2, B3 etc. as this will be the order that you are going to piece the block.
+Once you’ve printed off your pattern, cut out each section, making sure to keep the 1/4” seam all around.
+Start with the section labeled block A1, A2, A3, etc, then move on to B1, B2, B3, etc., as this will be the order in which you are going to piece the block.

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern

-I find it useful to lay out the block in the order that it’s going to appear and to roughly colour in each section according to what colour I want it to be.
-This makes it much easier when it comes to piecing as you can instantly select the right fabric for the right section.
+I find it useful to lay out the block in the order that it’s going to appear and to roughly color each section according to what color I want it to be.
+This makes it much easier when it comes to piecing, as you can instantly select the right fabric for the right section.

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern

-Next you are going to trim the fabric to the size of the A1 section BUT with a ¼ inch seam all around.
-Take your postcard and fold back the first line and create a nice crisp seam.
+Next, you will trim the fabric to the size of the A1 section BUT with a ¼ inch seam all around.
+Take your postcard, fold back the first line, and create a nice crisp seam.

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern

-Now, using your ruler, trim a quarter inch seam.
-Do this for all the sides of sections A1.
+Now, using your ruler, trim a quarter-inch seam.
+Do this for all the sides of section A1.

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern